amenti4k/amenti4k.github.io/_posts/2025-08-12-stagehand-browser-automation-production.md

 The beauty is what's not there.
 No selectors.
 No XPath.
 No waiting for specific elements.
 The AI figures it out, just like a human would.

-## The Carrier Matching Problem: Why Fuzzy Matters
+## Handling Real-World Data: The Fuzzy Matching Pattern

-Here's a real problem we face daily.
-Users enter "FedEx" but NetSuite has "FedEx Ground®".
+Here's a common problem in enterprise automation.
+Users enter "FedEx" but the system has "FedEx Ground®".
 Traditional RPA would fail.
-We fuzzy match:
+The solution is fuzzy matching:

 ```typescript
 const CARRIERS = [